Gaudi Gardens & Modernisme Hospital de Sant Pau

 Take a short walk through the park’s public area and then make the light hike up to Barcelona’s best-kept secret: the viewpoint at Turó de la Rovira.
 Tucked away in a not-so-easy-to-access location, this spot invites in-the-know locals and intrepid visitors to gaze upon a full, 360-degree view, encompassing the coast as far as north as Mataró and as far south as Castelldefels.

-Once at the top, enjoy a rich and fortifying detox juice and have your camera ready to capture the vistas.
+Once at the top, have your camera ready to capture the vistas.
 Above the weeds and dusty hillside, you will find the old concrete platforms that were once part of a Spanish Civil War-era anti-aircraft battery.
 The area was later a shanty town, abandoned in the 1990s and left deserted to this day.

 Walk downhill to meet your vehicle for the transfer to the next Barcelona design masterpiece, Hospital Sant Pau, a modernisme tour de force by Catalan architect Domènech i Montaner.
 Built between 1901 and 1930 on the site of a medieval hospital, this stunning property hosts pavilions, underground tunnels and glorious gardens behind an imposing main building.
 The hospital’s fanciful Art Nouveau design is grounded in Gothic vernacular, highlighted by a grand, church-like edifice, ornate spires, arched windows, colorful tiled domes and mosaic adornments.
 Altogether, this astounding creation forms something of an architectural revelation, not just in hospital design, but in all design.